What are the best stainless steel baby bottles?

-Do not that if you plan to use this bottle with the handle attachment it is known to cause leaks.
-Otherwise the bottle does perform really well, but we recommend you avoid the handles or opt for go for one of the conversion bottles above.
+Do note that if you plan to use this bottle with the handle attachment it is known to cause leaks.
+Otherwise, the bottle does perform really well, but we recommend you avoid the handles or opt for go for one of the conversion bottles above.

 5. organicKidz Baby Grows Up

 Searching for a bottle kit to see you through from newborn to grade school at an affordable price?
 Check out the Baby Grows Up stainless steel bottle from organicKidz.
 It’s a great kit which comes with three nipples (different flows), sippy spout, handle collar, sealing disk, and a stainless steel lid.

 For baby, these bottles come with peristaltic nipples, which means the airflow is redirected to prevent it being caught up in the bottle and making baby gassy.
 If you don’t like the nipples provided you can swap them over with other brands including Avent, Mam, Nubby Non-Drip, Dr. Brown’s Natural Flow, Think Baby, Chicco Anti-Colic Silicone, Born Free, and Nuk.

 A disadvantage with the design of this bottle is that the stainless steel cap doesn’t screw or click on to the bottle.
 This may be a deal breaker for you as it means there is a higher chance of leaks.
 This won’t be a problem if you plan to use these at home, but it’s they are a big no-no for traveling about.